Germany’s B2B electronic invoicing law approved

 Recent legislative decisions have confirmed the definition of an electronic invoice and the classification of paper invoices under the mandatory e-invoicing rules.

-Germany’s electronic invoicing rules for B2B transactions have been in effect since 1 January 2025, though a phase-in period utilising so-called “Übergangsregelungen” (transitional rules) allows for the continued use of paper invoices and “non-compliant” electronic invoices (with recipient consent) until 31 December 2026.
+Germany’s electronic invoicing rules for B2B transactions have been in effect since January 1, 2025, though a phase-in period utilising so-called “Übergangsregelungen” (transitional rules) allows for the continued use of paper invoices and “non-compliant” electronic invoices (with recipient consent) until December 31, 2026.

 New mandatory e-invoicing dates and procedures

-The following mandatory dates and procedures apply to all business-to-business (B2B) invoicing scenarios:
+The following mandatory dates and procedures apply to all Business-to-Business (B2B) invoicing scenarios:

-Since 1 January 2025 - All domestic B2B companies must be able to receive structured e-invoices compliant with EN 16931.
+Since January 1, 2025: All domestic B2B companies must be able to receive structured e-invoices compliant with EN 16931.
 Buyer consent is no longer required for sending e-invoices, provided the invoice is issued in a structured format.

-Until 31 December 2026 - Paper invoices and e-invoices in formats that do not comply with EN16931 are still allowed, but may only be sent with the consent of the recipient.
+Until December 31, 2026: Paper invoices and e-invoices in formats that do not comply with EN16931 are still allowed, but may only be sent with the consent of the recipient.

-From 1 January 2027 - B2B e-invoicing issuance obligation for businesses with a previous year's (2026) turnover of EUR 800,000 or more.
+From January 1, 2027: B2B e-invoicing issuance obligation for businesses with a previous year's (2026) turnover of EUR 800,000 or more.
 Businesses are allowed to continue using EDI.

-From 1 January 2028 - B2B e-invoicing issuance obligation for all businesses.
+From January 1, 2028: B2B e-invoicing issuance obligation for all businesses.
 EDI is still permitted, provided that the VAT information can be extracted in EN16931.

 The status of EDI